tidalcycles/tidal-doc/blog/blog_topic_relyt_r_xuixo.md

 On this track I controlled Ableton Live with TidalCycles via MIDI and recorded the results.
 This track was not recorded live--clips from TidalCycles were pieced together over a DJ-friendly arrangement structure.
 The rigidity of 8- and 16-bar arrangement structure seems to be foundational or omnipresent in (Western) dance music so I wanted to enforce that structure for this piece.

 The way I played and composed the arpeggio in TidalCycles is with several custom functions I wrote (and [one by from polymorphic.engine](https://club.tidalcycles.org/t/pattern-to-list/2982)).
 They are constructed from base TidalCycles functions `nTake`, `toScale'` (for non-12-tone scales), and `segment`.
-Essentially, I use a custom function `takeArp`' to map a math function to a microtonal scale and create an isorhythm out of it.
+Essentially, I use a custom function `takeArp`' to map a math function to a microtonal scale and construct an isorhythm out of it.

-A little more detail before I share the code:  I start with a a mathematical trigonometric function of time `y(t)`, quantize it to a certain number of samples `{t}` with `segment`, map their values `{y(t)}` to an ordered cycle of pitches in a scale (embedded in a 33-note chromatic scale) with `tScale'`, and use [state memory](https://tidalcycles.org/docs/reference/state_values/) (with `nT` derived from `nTake`) so that everytime a rhythmic onset is encountered and scheduled, the next note is taken from the cycle of pitches (creating an isorhythm).
+A little more detail before I share the code:  I start with a a mathematical trigonometric function of time `y(t)`, quantize it to a certain number of samples `{t}` with `segment`, map their values `{y(t)}` to an ordered cycle of pitches in a scale (embedded in a 33-note chromatic scale) with `tScale'`, and use [state memory](https://tidalcycles.org/docs/reference/state_values/) (with `nT` derived from `nTake`) so that everytime a rhythmic onset is encountered and scheduled, the next note is taken from the cycle of pitches, creating an isorhythm.

 Here is the code to make `takeArp'`: